-As an international student or scholar in the US, you are obligated to file a US tax return every year.
+As an international student in the US, you are obligated to file a US tax return every year.

 Understanding the US tax system and filing a tax return is an overwhelming and confusing experience for any student.
 That’s why, to make things easier for you, Amherst College has teamed up with Sprintax, an online tool specifically designed for international students and scholars which helps you prepare your federal and state return in less than 20 minutes.